 Powering memorable moments

-The Lincoln Children’s Zoo, in partnership with LES, will hold its sixth year of Zoo Lights Powered by LES Nov.
-29-Dec.
-30, 2024.
+The Lincoln Children’s Zoo, in partnership with LES, will hold its seventh year of Zoo Lights Powered by LES Nov.
+21-Dec.
+30, 2025.
 Experience the Children’s Zoo, transformed into one of the largest energy-efficient light shows in the Midwest!

 Purchase Tickets